mehranhatami/hAzzleJS/README.md

 - XMLHttp v.
 2
 - CORS

-NOTE!! hAzzle now also support DOM Level 4 with it's build in pollify.
+ hAzzle now also support DOM Level 4 with it's build in pollify.
 Following DL4 methods are supported and used:

 - append
 - prepend